GuillaumeFalourd/setup-windows10-sdk-action/README.md

 [![.github/workflows/specific-sdk-version-workflow.yml](https://github.com/GuillaumeFalourd/setup-windows10-sdk-action/actions/workflows/specific-sdk-version-workflow.yml/badge.svg)](https://github.com/GuillaumeFalourd/setup-windows10-sdk-action/actions/workflows/specific-sdk-version-workflow.yml)

 Warnings:
-- `18362` and `19041` official download links are broken (404).
+- `18362` official download link is broken (404).
 Feel free to contribute if you find new links!
 - `16299` download link works, but the package doesn't build anymore.
 Feel free to contribute if you find a working package for this SDK version!

 _PS: It may seems a lot, but other SDK versions work as expected._